How to Extend Shed Roof Life Easy DIY

 However, what can the frugal shed owner do if there is no money for reroofing?

 Following are 2 strategies.
 The first is tried and true, conventionally sound advice.
-The second is off the wall and unproven, but it sounds good.
+The second is off the wall, but buys a little time for you.
 They can be used together

 What can you do if you don’t own pruners, trimmers, chainsaws or other implements of plant shaping?
-Remember this is a frugal plan.
-Running out to buy such tools is not part of the destitute spirit here.
+Running out to buy tools is not part of the frugal fixer plan.

 If you really come to wit’s end, use the “wrong” kind of saw or a steak knife.

-Paint the roof.
-Spend a mere $20 or so per gallon and coat your shed roof.
-We are not proposing special roof tar, roof patch, or roof caulking.
-Desperate economic times call for creative, cheapskate-ly, penurious measures.
-Frugalize!
+Spend a mere $30 or so per gallon and coat your shed roof.
+This is not with special roof tar, roof patch, or roof caulking, although you can go that route for more money.
+No, this is with exterior paint.

 Brick Red "New" Roof

 Below are photos of untreated shingles and then brick red painted shingles with water poured upon them.
-Please observe the neglible difference.
-Perhaps a year of weather is required to see if there is any merit, at all, in roof painting.
+Observe the difference.

 Make Your Life Easier with Inexpensive Shed Roof Trick